 Aromatherapy for Mitigating Pain and Anxiety in Cases of Ehlers-Danlos Syndrome by Becker, S.

-(from the article)
+(from the authors)

 Aromatherapy may be an effective and safe method of controlling the pain and inflammation experienced by Ehlers-Danlos Syndrome (EDS) sufferers.